sagidana/fork/README.md

 ## TODOs
 - visual block mode
+- adding kill to tasks
+- adding popup for managing tasks
 - make asterisk work as <cword> in vim
 - record jumps in all the right places
 - when pasting from clipboard it is very slow because of the insert operation